 Live Event Preparations

-Our recent shoot for the Magic: The Gathering Grand Prix in Melbourne required us to meet some specific criteria from the event hosts, and to show off their “escape room” setup, a challenge for Magic players to receive hints about an upcoming card release.
+Our recent shoot for the Magic: The Gathering Grand Prix in Melbourne required us to meet some specific criteria from the event hosts and to show off their “escape room” setup, a challenge for Magic players to receive hints about an upcoming card release.

 As we weren’t editing the footage ourselves and the producers who had provided us with a shotlist were on a very tight schedule to send out a finished edit, we had to be very selective with our shots to ensure that our rushes weren’t filled with unusable footage.
 This meant sticking to our shot list and only deviating when we saw an opportunity for some useful B-Roll.